sturchio/Section_AI_MMBA_Project__August_2025/Project Repo/planning/README.md

-# 📖 README.md — Event Slammer Planning Docs
+# 📖 README.md — Event_Ideate Planning Docs

-This document is one of several that make up the **Event Slammer** planning package.
+This document is one of several that make up the **Event_Ideate** planning package.
 Since GitHub's '<> Code' editor doesn't show working check boxes in Preview, I've placed copies of the three task lists in ['Issues'](https://github.com/sturchio/Section_AI_MMBA_Project__August_2025/issues), too.
 When displayed in Issues, click boxes actually work.
 Enjoy!

 ## 🔗 Quick Links to Documentation